Dynatos/canvas-image-viewer/README.md

 ## Installation

-0. **See Initial Machine Setup below if you don't have node or git installed, or if you're experiencing issues during the Get Started phase**
+0. **See Initial Machine Setup below if you don't have node or git installed, or if you're experiencing issues during Installation**

 1.  **Clone the project**